monicaalyssa/scripture-support/README.md

 - **Add to Home Screen:** Users can add the app to their home screen as a Progressive Web App (PWA) for quick, easy access.
 - **Offline Access:** Full functionality is available even without an internet connection.
 - **Generate More Responses:** Generate additional scriptures based on the same feelings.
+- **Copy Scripture:** Copy the currently displayed scripture to your clipboard.
+- **Resources Page:** Access a list of resources to deepen your connection with the Bible.

 ## Technologies & Dependencies